Noise-Tolerant Learning for Audio-Visual Action Recognition: Method

-In the hybrid supervised training phase, we calculate the distance metric among the robust features to obtain corrective labels.
-Although the corrected label is more approximate to ground truth label, training using only the corrected labels may lead self-convergence problem and thus yield sub-optimal results.
-Therefore, original labels and corrected labels are used complementarily as supervisory signal to train the multi-modal network.
-The proposed two phase trained in an iterative manner to find anti-interference model parameters to both noisy labels and noisy correspondence.
+After the contrastive training phase, the semantically related samples are close in the feature space, while the irrelevant samples are far away from each other.
+Then we perform the hybrid-supervised training phase that calculates the distance metric among the robust features to obtain corrective labels.
+Although the corrected label is more approximate to the ground truth, training using only the corrected labels may introduce error accumulation due to such a self-training manner.
+Therefore, we retain the original label as a complementary supervision for model training.
+The proposed two phases trained in an iterative manner until the training converged.